Blog/Industry

 How do you avoid scope creep when building features?

-The biggest waste usually comes from scope creep dressed up as user value.
-Teams copy competitors instead of evaluating whether a feature directly contributes to their own business goals.
-Simera reports that companies can achieve up to 70% savings by aligning development work to business outcomes instead of feature parity.
+The failure point is usually scope creep disguised as user value.
+Teams see competitors shipping features and assume they need the same capabilities.
+However, according to Simera, companies can achieve up to 70% savings by aligning development work directly to business outcomes rather than feature parity.

 Why do user personas improve app performance?